radu-matei/radu-matei.github.io/content/blog/aspnet-core-websockets-middleware.md

 > [Image from the Official ASP .NET Core Documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/_static/request-delegate-pipeline.png)

-The new pipeline consists of a series of `RequestDelegate` objects being called one after the next, and each component can perform operations before and after the next delegate, or can short-cirtuit the pipeline, handle the request itself and not pass the context further.
+The new pipeline consists of a series of `RequestDelegate` objects being called one after the next, and each component can perform operations before and after the next delegate, or can short-circuit the pipeline, handle the request itself and not pass the context further.

 Before writing the middleware itself, we need a few classes that deal with connections and handling messages.

 Writing a WebSocket Connection Manager
 --------------------------------------

 The first thing we notice when using the WebSocket package is that everything is low-level: we deal with individual connections, buffers and cancellation tokens.
 There is no built-in way of storing sockets, nor are they identified in any way.
-So we will build a class that keeps all active sockets in a thread-safe collection and assigns each a unique ID, while also maintaning the collection (getting, adding and removing sockets).
+So we will build a class that keeps all active sockets in a thread-safe collection and assigns each a unique ID, while also maintaining the collection (getting, adding and removing sockets).

 ```
 using System;